Corporate Associates Presidential Group

 Representatives of CAPG members meet every six weeks by telephone.
 These hour-long meetings are used to review achievements, formulate strategies and plan activities.
 All interested CAPG member representatives are welcome to join these meetings.

-More face-to-face meetings of CAPG representatives, such as the “Siemens Coffee Morning”, can be planned.
+More face-to-face meetings of CAPG representatives, such as the recently held “Siemens Coffee Morning”, in Germany, can be planned.
 The CAPG sessions at ISSMGE International and Regional Conferences also provide oppportunities for us to meet.

 The CAPG expresses its thanks to the ISSMGE President and Board for their enthusiastic and continued support.